Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 # Hierarchical Tree-structured Knowledge Graph:Gain an Insight View for Specific research Topic

 # 0. About this
+## Target
+- 1. Create a knowledge interface for insights survey assistants from multiple academic papers on a specific research topic.
+- 2. From the origin (root) of the research task, expand the citation inheritance and relevance associations.
+- 3. Explore the relevance chain within similar research tasks to highlight key research points.

+## Resources
 - **Link of our preprint :**
 	- https://arxiv.org/abs/2402.04854
 - **Link of our dataset :**